btarifi10/FundiStudyCoordinator/documentation/adrs/ADR 3- User Database Design.md

 We will allow only the password, rating and number_ratings to have null values.

 ## Consequences:
-1. User table design achieves 3rd normal form thus enabling the elimination of redundant data , improves data quality and enables anomoly elimination for update,insert and delete.
+1. Users table design achieves 3rd normal form thus enabling the elimination of redundant data , improves data quality and enables anomoly elimination for update,insert and delete.
 2. Reduced redundant data [improves overall performance.](https://www.educba.com/third-normal-form/)
 3. Included attribute of number_ratings enables the rating column to be able to be updated based on a recalculation of the average [( old_rating* number_ratings + new_rating)/ number_ratings+1] thus enabling a more comprehensive rating system.